 Recognizing that change needs to happen throughout the system, Blueprint launched transformative work streams to put our research into practice.
 Throughout Phase Two, we’re working with partners to identify, design, and test promising career service innovations to generate evidence on what works, what doesn’t, and to share evidence and insights with the sector.

-We have four novel service models helping to shape career services of the future:
+We have four novel service models helping to shape career services of the future: Pathways to Opportunity, Mid-career Transitions, Thriving Workplaces, and the Career Development Professional Centre.

-Pathways to Opportunity.
 Launched in Ontario with partners WoodGreen Community Services, The Neighbourhood Group, Bruce County, and YMCA Owen Sound Grey Bruce, Pathways to Opportunity (PtO) supports social assistance clients facing complex barriers to employment.
 The pilot combines personalized coaching, financial empowerment, skills development, wraparound supports, and incentives to help participants transition from Ontario Works to sustainable employment.
 PtO is testing a comprehensive, evidence-informed model to strengthen employment services and expand opportunities for individuals with low incomes.

-Mid-career Transitions.
-In partnership with Douglas College (BC) and the Manitoba Institute of Trades and Technology (MITT), Mid-Career Transitions is testing dual-client service models that support both mid-career workers and SMEs.
+In partnership with Douglas College (BC) and the Manitoba Institute of Trades and Technology (MITT), Mid-career Transitions is testing dual-client service models that support both mid-career workers and SMEs.
 Using co-design and prototyping, the project is piloting tailored services—group-based workshops, one-on-one counselling, and employer engagement strategies—that help workers navigate career changes while meeting employer workforce needs.
 The project is breaking new ground in designing responsive, scalable career services for working Canadians.

-Thriving Workplaces.
-Along with MixtMode Consulting, the Canadian Career Development Foundation, and the Government of Nova Scotia, Thriving Workplaces is pioneering a dual-client model delivered through Nova Scotia Works.
+Led by MixtMode Consulting, the Canadian Career Development Foundation, and the Government of Nova Scotia, Thriving Workplaces is pioneering a dual-client model delivered through Nova Scotia Works.
 Drawing on extensive user research with SMEs and workers, the project applies an innovative “Magnetic Factors” framework to align worker and employer needs in recruitment, retention, and workplace culture.
 Currently piloted at Nova Scotia Works sites, this project is reimagining how public employment services can strengthen small businesses, foster retention, and create thriving workplaces.

-The Career Development Professional Centre (CDPC).
 In collaboration with the Canadian Career Development Foundation and MixtMode Consulting, Blueprint is building the Career Development Professional Centre (CDPC)—a pan-Canadian, virtual centre of excellence for career practitioners.
 With thousands already engaged, the CDPC provides training, resources, a national community of practice, and Canada’s first national certification system for practitioners.
 This initiative is professionalizing the field, equipping practitioners with new skills and tools, and ensuring Canadians can access high-quality career guidance in a changing economy.

 By experimenting across this range of challenges, RCS is helping to rebalance the employment ecosystem.
 The portfolio is building knowledge, capacity, and new service models that can inform how Canada better supports workers, employers, and practitioners in the years ahead—ensuring that our employment system is inclusive, responsive, and ready for the future of work.